The minimally extended Varying Speed of Light (meVSL): Observations

 Among the mass of clusters of galaxies, the mass of distributed gas is about a quarter of it.
-Thus, clusters of galaxies are luminous X-ray sources, with the bulk of the X-rays being produced as bremsstrahlung rather than line radiation due to this high mass density of the gas.
-However, electrons in the intracluster gas are scattered not only by ions but also CMB photons.
-The cross-section of this low-energy scattering is given by the Thomson scattering cross-section, $\sigma_{\TT}$ so that the scattering optical depth $\tau_{\Te} \simeq n_{\Te} \sigma_{\TT} R_{\Teff} \sim 10^{-2}$.
-Due to the inverse Thomson scattering with the high-temperature electrons, the frequency of the photon will be shifted slightly and upscattering is more presumably.
+Thus, clusters of galaxies are luminous X-ray sources, with the bulk of the X-rays produced as bremsstrahlung rather than line radiation due to this high mass density of the gas.
+However, electrons in the intracluster gas are scattered not only by ions but also by CMB photons.
+The cross-section of this low-energy scattering is given by the Thomson scattering cross-section, $\sigma_{\TT}$, so that the scattering optical depth becomes $\tau_{\Te} \simeq n_{\Te} \sigma_{\TT} R_{\Teff} \sim 10^{-2}$.

+Due to inverse Thomson scattering with high-temperature electrons, the photon's frequency is slightly shifted, leading to more probable upscattering.
 On average a slight mean change of photon energy from this scattering is produced

 Thus, this inverse Compton (Thomson) scattering produces about 1 part in $10^{4}$ overall change in brightness of CMB.